kliuchnikovv/engi/README.md

         webapi.WithPrefix("api"),
         // Define all responses as JSON object webapi.ResponseAsJSON(
-            // Define all responses use Result field to wrap response and Error field to wrap error new(response.AsObject),
+            // Define all responses use Result field to wrap response and
+            //    Error field to wrap errors
+            new(response.AsObject),
         ),
     )